kezaleksandar/btsp-memristive/README.md

 Instructions to run the code/models:
 1) Clone or download the repository.
 2) Open MATLAB and set Current Folder to the root directory of this repository.
-3) For each representation, first run the according .m file (if any) to load the parameters into the Workspace, and the run the Simulink model simulation
+3) For each representation, first run the corresponding .m file (if any) to load the parameters into the Workspace, and the run the Simulink model simulation